Mason's Open Road

 Public Television: Season 1

-advice, big picture, collaboration, encouragement, entertainment industry, expert, finding the right people, ideas, law school, partners, production company, teamwork, television, validation
+advice, big picture, collaboration, compliments, encouragement, Entertainment, entertainment industry, expert, finding the right people, ideas, law school, partners, production company, rejection, stupid, teamwork, television, thinking out of the box, validation, vision

 - Followed his love of show business to L.A. with two goals: to date a wannabe-actress and to go to a movie premiere.